 Do you love looking at beautiful Bible journaling artwork but are afraid to try it yourself because you can’t draw?

 To be perfectly honest with you, I think you CAN draw!

 You can at least start doodling as a form of worship to God who created you to be creative.

 Journaling Bibles are beautiful with space along the side of the text where you can take notes or draw.

-If you haven’t drawn or colored since you were a child, the thought of drawing in your Bible can be daunting.
-It is the Word of God and is so precious.
+If you haven’t drawn or colored since you were a child, drawing in your Bible can be daunting because it’s the precious Word of God.

-I have experienced such blessings since I started doing journaling art in my Bible.
+I have experienced such blessings since I started Bible journaling.
 I had not drawn anything in years.
 Many years.